hackwithcameron/MovieAPI/README.md

 ```

 #### Step 5:
-**Note: If this is the first time running this command you may get an error and the command will need to be run one more time.**
+**Note: If this is the first time running this command you may get an error and the command will need to be run one more time.** <br>
 Once step 4 is complete you must set up the database.
 This is done by running the following command.
 ```
 python manage.py makemigrations